Skip to main content

 Judging the entries

 Because of the eclectic choice of topics submitted, it has been seen as important to have a judging panel with a variety of backgrounds.
 It is our policy to have both lawyers and non-lawyers as panel members.
-At different times, the panel has included barristers (both QCs and juniors), solicitors, arbitrators, engineers, chartered surveyors and academics.
+At different times, the panel has included barristers (both KCs and juniors), solicitors, arbitrators, engineers, chartered surveyors and academics.

 As already indicated, the judging panel will give considerable weight to the freshness of the ideas and the value of the work: especially to originality of thought/approach and contribution to the study or practice of construction law or its application.
 Naturally, the substance of the submission is important and so explanation of the basic information and the quality of the discussion/analysis are at a premium.
 Marks are also awarded for clarity of presentation, grammar, spelling, punctuation and referencing.